by Reuben Guttman

 To expand their output, US law schools are making many of these opportunities available online while waiving testing requirements to incentivize the flow of applications.
 And to service the new crop of students, many law schools are resorting to adjunct or contract faculty, leaving tenured faculty to concentrate on research and selected teaching.
 At the end of the day, students seeking a quality education from a branded institution are getting something akin to the second tier product of an outlet store.

 What is driving all this is undoubtedly the need to grab the cash necessary to compete for US News rankings.
 And why is there a need for cash?
 It is simple, with the US News focus on JD programs, law schools need to recruit students with high GPAs and LSATs, which are the currency to get the rankings; and it is the scholarship money that lures the students to the classroom.
-The spend on students — too many of whom aren’t even in financial need — is something akin to the baseball free agent market.
+The spending on students — too many of whom aren’t even in financial need — is something akin to the baseball free agent market.

 Unfortunately, the truly top law schools are most likely to get the students with the deepest potential.
 This leaves lower-tiered schools left to bid for those students whose claim to accomplishment is statistics; indeed statistics without regard to college major, the rigor of the undergraduate institution, or the challenges that the student had to overcome in making it through college.